 - Open to all poets who have not had a pamphlet or collection published by an independent publisher.
 A self-published pamphlet or collection does not exclude a poet from entering.

 - All poems must be entirely the entrant’s own work.
-Individual poems in an entry may have been published online or in magazines, provided the writer retains copyright, but must not have been published in a collection.
+Individual poems in an entry may have been published online, in journals or magazines, or multi-author anthologies, provided the writer retains copyright, However the entered poems must not have been published in a solo collection.

 - International entrants are welcome.